“I Have Social Media Skills, But My Resume Isn’t Getting Me the Job”

 - Stay on top of trends so posts don’t feel outdated

-3. Optimizing SEO and Hashtags for Better Reach
+3. Optimizing Search Engine Optimization and Hashtags for Better Reach

 4. Analyzing Performance and Adjusting Strategies